clr-cera/Quartz/README.md

 server,
 ) -> None
 ```
+This function receives the server object (See src/Quartz/ServerLib/serverClass.py for server class).
 All function inside MANAGERLIST are going to be the target of newly created threads on server initialization.
 The plugin creator will be responsible to all these threads operations.

 ### Credits
 Ranger file manager's README was a heavy inspiration for this file and I am very thankful.